-I am a forty-something man who came to marriage and parenthood later than most.
-My wife and I have a preschool son and baby boy.
+I am a fiftyish man who came to marriage and parenthood later than most.
+My wife and I have three boys: a 9th grader, a 5th grader, and a 3rd grader.
 I don’t know how I possibly could have handled marriage or parenthood in my younger days, before the wisdom of age taught me how to deal with such shady characters as wives and children.

 That’s my story, and I’m sticking to it.